 Treatment and prognosis

 The mainstay of treatment is external beam radiotherapy, supplemented in some cases with chemotherapy.
 Surgery has little role in the management of nasopharyngeal carcinoma other than for the purposes of diagnostic biopsy.
+Surgery is also considered in radiation-resistant tumors and in local recurrence.

-A potential complication of radiotherapy is radiation necrosis of the temporal lobes, as well as cranial nerve dysfunction and atrophy and fibrosis of the muscles of mastication and salivary glands 3.
+A potential complication of radiotherapy is radiation necrosis of the temporal lobes, as well as cranial nerve dysfunction, and atrophy and fibrosis of the muscles of mastication and salivary glands 3.

 The differential for a small mass confined to the mucosal space includes: